 I'm a Licensed Marriage and Family Therapist with over 8 years of experience in counseling.
 I have worked with adult couples and individuals in community and private practice settings.
 I specialize in helping people make sense of the complicated issues and determining a way forward.
 I often assist clients in working through relationship issues, supporting with solutions to unexpected life issues and determining one's purpose in life.
 In a session, I show respect, compassion and some efficient skill building.
 I look forward to working together.

 I've been in private practice as a Marriage and Family Therapist for 26 years, working with a variety of clients in diverse settings.
 But that's only half of it.
 Before becoming a therapist, I was a middle school teacher then a creative guide for a corporation, a college, and several non-profits, recognized with awards along the way.
 Married for the second time, I was struggling with the culture shock of moving from the East Coast to Colorado, and struggling with the demise of my business as a freelancer.
 The turning point, though, was the tragic paralysis, i...

-I am licensed in Colorado with 3 years of professional work experience.
-I have experience in helping clients with stress and anxiety, lgbt-related issues, relationship issues, & family conflicts.
+I am licensed in Texas and Colorado with 8 years of professional work experience.
+I have experience in helping clients with stress and anxiety, lgbtq+ related issues, trauma and abuse, & bipolar disorder.
 I work with my clients to create an open and safe environment where thoughts and feelings can be shared without fear of judgment.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

 Having A Hard Time Selecting A Mental Health Professional In Wheat Ridge?